parasingh27/Data-Analyst-Portfolio/PowerBI-Reports/Adventure-Work-Report/README.md

 # Adventure Work Report

-This Power BI project provides a comprehensive overview of **Adventure Works'** business operations, focusing on **sales performance**, **product analysis**, **customer insights**, and **geographic distribution**.
+This Power BI project was completed as part of the Maven Analytics Power BI course that provides a comprehensive overview of **Adventure Works'** business operations, focusing on **sales performance**, **product analysis**, **customer insights**, and **geographic distribution**.
 The dashboard is tailored for business analysts, sales managers, and executives to monitor key metrics, identify trends, and make data-driven decisions.

 ---